 Your carpets and tile flooring take a beating throughout the winter, and this spring cleaning trick lets you clean both with a single product.
 While you’re freshening the carpeting with a foam carpet cleaner, like Resolve, you can also use it to clean your tile grout.

-Spray the carpet foam around the edges of each tile, and let sit for 10 minutes.
+Spray the carpet foam around the edges of each tile, and let it sit for 10 minutes.
 Then, scrub the cleaner off with a scrub brush or old toothbrush.
-As you scrub, have a rag to wipe up the dirt that is released from the cracks.
+As you scrub, have a rag handy to wipe up the dirt that’s released from the cracks.

 8. Use Dryer Sheets to Tackle Dust and Residue